-Strategy 2021-2022
+Strategy 2022-2023

-EMSA developed its first strategy for environmental improvement in 2021-2022, when anti-COVID-measures were still applied from local to global levels, taking care to review data and experiences before and during the COVID-19 pandemic.
+EMSA developed its first strategy for environmental improvement in 2021-2022, when anti-COVID measures were still applied from local to global levels, taking care to review data and experiences before and during the COVID-19 pandemic.

-EMSA's environmental strategy 2021/22 is supported by the following goals:
+Under new circumstances, EMSA's environmental strategy 2022-2023 is supported by the following continuing and new goals:

-- A) Visibly and effectively implement the EU's environmental policy and action programmes, within the EMAS framework. - B) Apply a philosophy in steering, managing and work that seeks not only growth, but that can accept and nurture an environmentally driven business restraint. - C) Integrate lessons learned in terms of good environmental performance during the COVID-19 pandemic into best practice during "return to normal" working. - D) Create synergies by leading by example in greening, internal team building and neighbourhood/ external relations. - E) Select and take focused action in priority areas.
-The first focus is on minimising Emissions and Waste. - F) With the involvement of all EMSA staff, evaluate and prepare measures in other priority areas and measures.
+- Visibly and effectively implement the EU's environmental policy and action programmes, within the EMAS framework. - B Apply a philosophy in steering, managing and work that seeks not only growth, but that can accept and nurture an environmentally driven business restraint. - C Create synergies by leading by example in greening, internal team building and neighbourhood/ external relations. - Select and take focused action in priority areas.
+The first focus is on minimising emissions and waste, with a pointed effort in budgeting the CO2 emissions. - E Cater for the involvement of all EMSA staff in scheming, conducting and evaluating environmental measures and make it a common identity key element.